Goose66/NSDocs/tasmota-pg3.md

     * MJ US-SS01 Switch (Switch)
     * MJ US-SS02 Switch (Humidity Switch)
     * Shelly 1 (Switch)
+2. This node server requires at least version 3.1.23 of PG3 or PG3x (in order to ensure the local MQTT broker is installed).
-2. Autoconfiguration of the devices (configuration beyond MQTT broker) may be turned on or off using the following optional Custom Configuration Parameter:
+3. Autoconfiguration of the devices (configuration beyond MQTT broker) may be turned on or off using the following optional Custom Configuration Parameter:
     * key: autoconfigure, value: flag indicating whether node server should attempt to configure discovered devices (optional - defaults to 1 (enabled))
 NOTE: Autoconfiguration of devices is not yet implemented (except for telemetry period).
 Be sure to follow instructions below to configure your devices to operate properly with the node server.
-3. The telemetry period indicates the frequency that the Tasmota devices will report their state to the node server independent of state changes.
+4. The telemetry period indicates the frequency that the Tasmota devices will report their state to the node server independent of state changes.
 If autoconfiguration is enabled, the telemetry period of each discovered device is set to 60 seconds.
 To adjust the telemetry period configured for discovered devices (e.g., to reduce network load), use the following optional Custom Configuration Parameter:
     * key: teleperiod, value: number of seconds for devices to report status (optional - defaults to 60)
-4. The node server supports use of an alternate MQTT broker other than the local (Polisy/eISY) MQTT broker, but this capability has not been tested.
+5. The node server supports use of an alternate MQTT broker other than the local (Polisy/eISY) MQTT broker, but this capability has not been tested.
 To use an alternate MQTT broker, add or modify the following optional Custom Configuration Parameter under Configuration:
     * key: autoconfigure, value: flag indicating whether node server should attempt to configure discovered devices (optional - defaults to 1 (enabled))
     * key: mqtthost, value: hostname for alternate MQTT broker (optional - defaults to "localhost")
     * key: mqttport, value: port number for alternate MQTT broker (optional - defaults to 1884)